hazelcast/hazelcast-jet/site/docs/api/serialization.md

 All the classes - data types, serializers & hooks - should be present on the cluster classpath, ideally in server's `lib` directory packaged as a jar file.
-Cluster level serializers offer full support for IMDG [sources and sinks](sources-sinks.md) - the possibility to query & update `Map`s as well as read from `EventJournal`.
+Moreover, used type ids have to be unique across all serializers.
+Despite those limitations cluster level serializers offer full support for IMDG [sources and sinks](sources-sinks.md) - in particular the possibility to query & update `Map`s as well as read from `EventJournal`.